juanlopes/juanlopes/README.md

 ## 💼 Experience and Contributions:
 With 8 years of experience in software development, I have a solid technical foundation and a passion for solving complex problems efficiently.
 Throughout my career, I have worked on various projects, focusing on delivering solutions that connect the frontend to the backend, always aiming to optimize processes and improve the user experience.

+Additionally, I contributed to an **open-source project** to help the people of **Rio Grande do Sul** during a severe flood, leveraging my skills to make a real-world impact in a time of need.

 ---

 ## 🛠️ Agile Methodologies and Teamwork: